redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 No extra vars are needed for an ipv4 bare metal cluster.

-The `all.yml` vars file and the `byol.yml` inventory file following this section only reflect that of an ipv4 connected install.
+Note that the `all.yml` and the `byol.local` inventory file following this section, only reflect that of an ipv4 connected install.

 ## Review vars all.yml

-The `ansible/vars/all.yml` now resembles ..
+The `ansible/vars/all.yml` now resembles ...

 ```yaml
 ---